hyacinthe-k/oracle_pdb_ass_II_-29364-_-hirwa-/README.md

 ---

-# 7. Important SQL Commands Used
+# 7. SQL Commands Used

-The following commands were used throughout the assignment.
+The following commands were used during the assignment.

 ### Display PDBs